 Actual values for Time, Cost and Materials can be populated manually or linked to Task Completion percentage.
 In last case application will automatically compute the actual value when change % of completion.

 All changes applied to a task are tracked in a History part of the interface.
 History records show timestamp and what has changed (usually – from old value to new value).

 Tasks can be linked to each other.
 There are three types of lines: a) predecessor blocks the start of the task; b) predecessor blocks the finish of the task; c) just a link (e.g. no blocking).
 Selection of a constraint (blue selector) should be done before you pick the predecessor on a popover.

 To remove the link between tasks simply slide task under Predecessors to the left – to show and use Delete button.
 Only link is removed (e.g. related task will still be there).

-To delete task you can slide it to the left to reveal Delete button on a Task List or a Task Tree interface.
-If you delete a task with children – they will be deleted as well.
+To delete task you can slide it to the left to reveal Delete button on a Home interface, Task List or a Task Tree interface.
+NOTE: when you delete a task with children – they will be deleted as well.